jakeboxer/JBDeviceOwner/README.md

 Typing names, email addresses, and other personal info is never fun.
 This is often your user's first experience with your app, and it sucks.

-Fortunately, these data often already exist somewhere on your user's phone. `JBDeviceOwner` presents them to you in a simple interface.
+Fortunately, these data often already exist somewhere on your user's phone. `JBDeviceOwner` presents them to iOS app developers with a simple interface.

-`JBDeviceOwner` currently gets you the following attributes:
+`JBDeviceOwner` can currently get you the following attributes of the device's owner:

 - Name
 - Email address